-I put together this long list of financial tools I use daily, semi-regularly, or as needed because when you finally do find a tool worth using, that does what it’s supposed to do and does it well, it’s nice to spread the word.
-The list is a work in progress which I’ll update when I run across better tools and great resources worth sharing.
+I put together this list of financial tools I use daily, semi-regularly, or as needed because when you find a resource worth using, that does what it’s supposed to do and does it well, it’s nice to spread the word.
+The list is a work in progress which I’ll update as I run across great tools and resources worth sharing.

 Below are the financial tools and resources I use most to help me save, invest, learn, and just make better financial decisions overall.
 Maybe you’ll find something worth using too.

 The best way to learn is through knowledge passed down from others.
 These are the resources on the site: